PipedreamHQ/pipedream/docs/docs/README.md

 The platform processes billions of events and is built and [priced](https://pipedream.com/pricing/) to use at scale.
 [Our team](https://pipedream.com/about) has built internet scale applications and managed data pipelines in excess of 10 million events per second (EPS) at startups and high-growth environments like BrightRoll, Yahoo!, Affirm and Instacart.

-Our community uses Pipedream for a wide variety of use cases.
+Our community uses Pipedream for a wide variety of use cases including:

 - API orchestration and automation
 - Database automations (learn about [connecting to resources behind a firewall](/workflows/steps/code/nodejs/http-requests/#use-an-http-proxy-to-proxy-requests-through-another-host))
 - Connecting SaaS apps
-- Notification management
+- Custom notifications and alerting
+- Mobile and JAMstack backends
 - Rate limiting, request smoothing
 - Event queuing and concurrency management
-- Mobile and JAMstack backends
 - Webhook inspection and routing
 - Prototyping and demos

 ## Open Source

 Pipedream maintains an open source registry of source and action components on GitHub.
-Re-use these components in workflows so you don't need to write boilerplate code for common API integrations.
-Use existing components as scaffolding to customize and publish your own.
-Or create a PR contribute new or enhanced components via GitHub.
+Reuse these components in workflows so you don't need to write boilerplate code for common API integrations.
+Or use existing components as scaffolding to customize and publish your own.
+You can also create a PR contribute new or enhanced components via GitHub.

 ## Contributing